mavryk-network/ledger-app-mavryk-wallet/app/docs/apdu.md

 An APDU is sent by a client to the ledger hardware.
 This message tells the ledger some operation to run.
 Most APDU messages will be accompanied by an Accept / Reject prompt on the Ledger.
-Once the user hits “Accept” the Ledger will issue a response to the Tezos client.
+Once the user hits “Accept” the Ledger will issue a response to the Mavryk client.
 The basic format of the APDU request follows.

 | Field   | Length   | Description                                                            |